Tanzania – Dolphin and Marine Conservation

 Flights, Humanitarian Visa, travel health insurance, personal expenses

 This project takes place in Zanzibar, just off the Tanzanian coast of East Africa.
 Zanzibar is renowned for its white sand beaches and turquoise waters.
-It is also home to many historical monuments, the Chumbe Island Marine Reserve, and Jozani Forest, where the indigenous Red-colobus monkey can be found.
+It is also home to many historical monuments, the Chumbe Island Marine Reserve, and Jozani Forest, where the endemic Zanzibar red colobus monkey can be found.
 The south coast offers you the chance to swim with dolphins in the warm waters of the Indian Ocean.

 The main focus of this marine conservation project is to monitor the dolphins and human-dolphin interaction.
 The information collected by volunteers during their placement will feed into research, surveys and studies conducted by the academic and research institutions in Zanzibar and will contribute greatly to the marine conservation efforts in Zanzibar.
 For example, monitoring human-dolphin interaction is important as it will inform government policies on how best to regulate tourist and fishing activities to ensure that the dolphins do not become too stressed, which could potentially lead to lower numbers of dolphins in the future in this part of the world.